 What is “Early Careers” skills-based recruiting?

 From sales and investing to software engineering, project management and regulatory compliance, Goldman Sachs requires a variety of skills to support and grow our businesses.
-As such, we introduced an “Early Careers” skills-based recruiting model in the United States (select offices) for professionals with six months to three years of experience (one to six years of experience for software engineers).
+As such, we introduced an “Early Careers” skills-based recruiting model in the United States (select offices) for professionals with up to six years of experience.
 This model enables eligible professionals to apply to a relevant skill versus a division.
-In addition to skills-based applications, we encourage potential candidates to review analyst job requisitions as well given not all office locations are included in this initial launch.
+In addition to skills-based applications, we encourage potential candidates to review analyst and associate job requisitions as well given not all office locations are included in this initial launch.

 What are the skills I can apply to?